social-analytics/Middleware/README.md

   3. [Customed Middleware](#customed middleware)

 ## Middleware Config
+  + Set middleware for all routes or some specific routes

 ## Universal Middleware
   + Express 4 has remove many middlewares which are auto included in express 3.
 Below are 3 kinds of middleware that we will use.